lizadeka/admission-analytics-visualization-project/README.md

 # Admission Analytics Dashboard & Reporting Project

 ## Project Overview
-This project was developed as part of a Data Analytics & Visualization Internship.
+This repository documents my internship journey as part of a Data Analytics & Visualization Internship project focused on admission analytics and dashboard reporting.
 The repository represents my individual portfolio version of the project, including the analytical workflow, dashboard reporting structure, and presentation refinements.
-The project involved transforming fragmented and inconsistent admission data into a clean, structured, and interactive dashboard that supports data-driven decision-making through visualization, KPI analysis, and reporting.

-# Admission Analytics Dashboard & Visualization Project

-## About this Repository

-This repository documents my internship journey as part of a Data Analytics & Visualization Internship project focused on admission analytics and dashboard reporting.

 The project involved transforming fragmented and inconsistent admission data into a clean, structured, and interactive dashboard that supports data-driven decision-making through visualization, KPI analysis, and reporting.

 The internship journey was structured into four major weeks: